wesselvanree/shopify-theme-tailwind/README.md

 {{ 'index.css' | asset_url | stylesheet_tag }}
 ```

-Create a build branch in your Github repo if you want to use the included Github
+Create a build branch in your Github repository if you want to use the included
-Action.
+Github Action.
 This action builds the index.css file in production mode so it is
 purged.

 ## Usage

 ### Development

-First, log in to you store if you weren't already logged in.
+First, log in to your store if you was not logged in already.

 ```bash
 shopify login --store store-name.myshopify.com